Image Similarity using An Ensemble of Context-Sensitive Models: Experiment

 \subsection{Performance of Ensemble Models}

-\textbf{Experiments on the Validation Set (12k).} Based on each CS model's performance (e.g., visualized in Figure \ref{fig:ensemble}) on the validation set, we obtain the weights of the ensemble model(s) using two methods: PCA, and MLP as specified in Section 3.
-As shown in Table \ref{table: ind_results}, our ensemble models perform 8\%$\sim$10\% higher than all existing models, the best CS model, the global model and simple ensemble approach (majority voting) on the validation set.
-The improvement is expected as the ensemble weights are obtained directly from the validation set.
+\textbf{Experiments on the Validation Set (12k).} Based on each CS model's performance (e.g., visualized in Figure \ref{fig:ensemble} and \ref{fig:step}) on the validation set, we obtain the weights of the ensemble models using two methods: PCA, and MLP as specified in Section \ref{sec:method}.
+As shown in Table \ref{table: ind_results}, both of our ensemble models perform 8\%$\sim$10\% better than existing models, the best CS model, the global models, and the simple ensemble approach (majority voting) on the validation set.
+The improvement is expected as the ensemble weights are constructed based on the performance of CS models on the validation set.

-\textbf{Experiments on the Testing Set (10k).} To show the ability of our ensemble models on unseen reference and candidate images, we run the models on the testing set which has no overlapping with the validation set or the context training set.
-Table \ref{table: ind_results} shows that our ensemble approaches perform $\sim$5\% better than existing models, the best CS model, the global model and majority voting.
-The results show that our ensemble model can also perform relatively well on unseen reference images and candidate images.
+\textbf{Experiments on the Testing Set (10k).} To show the performance of our ensemble models on random unseen triples, we run the ensemble models on the CC testing set (10k triples with 1,010 random and unique reference images) which has no overlapping with the CC validation set or the CS training set (as stated in Section \ref{sec:dataset}).
+Table \ref{table: ind_results} shows that both of our ensemble models perform $\sim$5\% better than existing models, the best CS model, the global model, and majority voting.
+The results show that our analytical ensemble approaches are able to improve global performance (i.e., on random triples), and perform the best on the task of image semantic similarity.